AlonSpinner/CognitiveRoboticsCourse/README.md

 ```

 # Playing Around
-run the test files in the test folder
+run the test files in the test folder </br>
+tests ending with 'problem' are the interesting ones </br>
+test number 17 (replanning) was abandoned at this hour </br>